splunk/public-o11y-docs/apm/apm-scenarios/troubleshoot-business-workflows.rst

 Deepu filters Tag Spotlight to find the subset of traces where most errors occur
 =======================================================================================

-Because APM supports infinite cardinality, Deepu selects the :strong:`frontend:/cart/checkout` workflow and applies filters to show only data from traces.
-Deepu filters :strong:`version` to ``v350.10`` and :strong:`Kind` to ``SERVER`` to view the tags to examine the subset of traces where the most errors occur:
+Because APM supports infinite cardinality, Deepu adds the :strong:`frontend:/cart/checkout` workflow the filter and applies additional filters for :strong:`version` to ``v350.10`` and :strong:`Kind` to ``SERVER`` to examine the subset of traces where the most errors occur:

-..  image:: /_images/apm/apm-use-cases/troubleshoot-business-workflows-02.png
+..  image:: /_images/apm/apm-use-cases/troubleshoot-business-workflows-02-add-filters.gif
     :width: 99%
     :alt: This screenshot shows the Tag Spotlight view of the frontend:/cart/checkout workflow filtered by Version and Kind.